 The above issues of taxation for residential and multi-residential properties, having affordable homes for young families starting out or seniors moving into condos or rental units, keeping user fees low, controlling cost of new home construction, are directly linked to the economic opportunities and clear vision for the future of our city and region, especially in relation to planning and development for housing that takes full account of our changing demographics.Solutions

 I have identified 4 key priorities.
 They are:

-Job Creation through business retention and expansion of the Small & Medium-Sized companies that create over 80 percent of the jobs
+- Job Creation through business retention and expansion of the Small & Medium-Sized companies that create over 80 percent of the jobs

-More leadership and financial accountability in the budget process and spending by Council and Administration
+- Continued leadership and financial accountability in the budget process and spending by Council and Administration

-"Awaken Thunder Bay’s Giant Potential” (based on the above priorities) that will address the fundamental issues our community is facing.
+As Mayor I will work with Council and administration to implement a comprehensive Strategic Plan to “Awaken Thunder Bay’s Giant Potential” (based on the above priorities) that will address the fundamental issues our community is facing.

 This plan needs clear, realistic and measurable goals by which a Mayor and Council can be judged on (accountability in government).
 Maintaining and enhancing the value of your home, keeping residential taxes and user fees stable, are part and parcel of this program.